GitHub-Creeper/coc-researches/code_of_conducts/official_coc/community_coc-v1.5.md

 * **Privacy Risk:** Reveal anyone’s sensitive information such as email or home address, including yours online or someone you don’t trust could create huge privacy risks.
 * **Encourage Bad Behavior:** Encouraging or provoking unacceptable behavior will be treated as if you committed the behavior yourself, resulting in identical consequences.
 * **Revenge:** Payback to anyone who reports you, your friend, or your party is unacceptable.
 When you make mistakes, it's good to acknowledge them.
 We will not tolerate those who don't accept their mistakes, instead harm others.
-* **Report Falsely:** Although no revenge to someone report you in good faith, don't try to report innocent people for the intended to harm people or destroy people's life and make people get banned falsely.
-If you encounter anyone do that with you, use the "A taste of your own medicine" method, report them back.
 * **Other conducts:** Other conduct which could reasonably be considered inappropriate in a professional setting.
 This place is experienced and should be treated like such.

 ## Enforcement

 ### *What can members and participants do?*

-**Report the problem when you see it.** Project maintainers and moderators are responsible for moderating our community.
+ - **Report the problem when you see it.** Project maintainers and moderators are responsible for moderating our community.
 However, to moderate easily, we rely on reports from our users.
 Any form of harassment, abuse, or any other kind of bad behavior may be reported at [INSERT CONTACT METHOD].
-Additionally, reporting it to GitHub is a good idea.
-So that when we are busy, GitHub may do the work.
+But remember not to report innocent users and get them banned unjustly, especially for harmful purposes.

-All complaints will be reviewed and investigated promptly and fairly, and we will provide the necessary information.
+All complaints will be handled and investigated promptly, carefully, and fairly.
 Please don’t waste your time or energy to tell them to stop their bad behavior.
 Community leaders must respect the privacy and security of anyone reporting an incident.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other project leadership members.